-From each batch of equipment presented by the Contractor for Factory acceptance testing, the Employer shall select random sample(s) to be tested for acceptance.
+From each Lot of equipment presented by the Contractor for Factory acceptance testing, the Employer shall select random sample(s) to be tested for acceptance.
 Unless otherwise agreed, all required FAT tests in the approved FAT procedures shall be performed on all samples.
-The Sampling rate for the Factory acceptance tests shall be 10% of the batch size (minimum 1) for all items.
+The Sampling rate for the Factory acceptance tests shall be 10% of the Lot size (minimum 1) for all items.
 In case any of the selected samples fail, the failed sample is rejected and an additional 20% samples shall be selected randomly and tested.
-In case any sample from the additional 20% also fails the entire batch may be rejected.
+In case any sample from the additional 20% also fails the entire Lot may be rejected.

 Since FAT testing provides a measure of assurance that the Quality Control objectives are being met during all phases of production, the Employer reserves the right to require the Contractor to investigate and report on the cause of FAT failures and to suspend further testing/ approvals until such a report is made and remedial actions taken, as applicable.